-- In order to comply with the mandatory Traffic Performance Standards, the Property owner shall 4. be restricted to the following phasing schedule: - a.
+- 4. In order to comply with the mandatory Traffic Performance Standards, the Property owner shall be restricted to the following phasing schedule: - a.
 No Building Permits for the site may be issued after December 31, 2015.
 A time extension for this condition may be approved by the County Engineer based upon an approved Traffic Study which complies with Mandatory Traffic Performance Standards in place at the time of the request.
 This extension request shall be made pursuant to the requirements of Art.
 2.E of the Unified Land Development Code.
 (DATE: MONITORING-Eng) - b.
 Building Permits for more than 49 single-family dwelling units (from Pods 64A, 64C, and 64G) and 33 condo/townhome units from Pod 64B (or the equivalent of 40 PM peak hour trips from Pods 64C and 64G, and 45 PM peak hour trips from Pods 64A and 64B) shall not be issued until construction commences to provide for two (2) south approach left turn lanes at the Camino Real and Powerline Road intersection.
 The turn lanes shall be a minimum length of 450 feet plus a 100-ft taper or as approved by FDOT.
-The construction shall also include any modifications to the receiving lanes determined to be necessary by As an alternative, the property owner may execute a proportionate share agreement.
-Payment of the proportionate share shall be due in full no later than issuance of the first building permit.
+The construction shall also include any modifications to the receiving lanes determined to be necessary by FDOT.
 (BLDG PERMIT: MONITORING-Eng) - c.
 Building permits for more than 49 single-family dwelling units (from Pods 64A, 64C, and 64G) and 73 condo/townhome units (56 units from Pod 64B and 17 units from Pod 64E), or the equivalent of 112 PM peak hour trips from these pods, shall not be issued until construction commences to provide the following geometry at the SW 18th Street and Military Trail intersection: